Nothing is worse than lugging around a heavy backpack for weeks on end. Or a suitcase. The horror.

 For backpacks, I highly recommend choosing one from Cape Union Mart.
 I use a K-Way, and this is the closest one I could find to the backpack I have at the moment.
 I love it because there are pockets for literally everything and it even has a pouch for my laptop.
 This makes pulling it out for security checks SO much easier. #winning

 Since most airlines allow you one carry-on bag and one personal item, I bring along a second smaller bag.

-At the moment, I'm using an Alice in Wonderland themed backpack from Typo, but I'm in the market for a crossbody camera bag.
-I'd love to get my hands on one of these Gatta bags that double as a stylish camera bag and handbag.
+At the moment, I’m using a black backpack from H&M, but I’m in the market for a crossbody camera bag.
+I’d love to get my hands on one of these Gatta bags, that double as a stylish camera bag and handbag.

 What I love about the crossbody style is that it’s also right in front of you the whole time and helps to prevent purse snatching or pickpocketing.

 Other more affordable options that I have my eye on include Koolertron Waterproof Synthetic Leather Camera Bag and this waterproof messenger camera bag.

 If you want to keep your backpack extra organised and free up space, you’ll love packing cubes.
 Dischem and Clicks sell them, but I’d avoid the latter if you are on a budget.
 Dischem’s range is a lot cheaper, and you don’t need to fork out hundreds of Rands for a square designed to hold your clothes.

 But if buying some is out of your budget, don’t stress.
 It’s not essential, and there is always the rolling method.